D-E-F-E-A-T/mochaMUD/README.md

 A tiny JAVA-based TinyMU* client

 # Disclaimer
 This program is not affiliated with Bo Zimmerman's coffeeMUD program whatsoever.
-I had no idea about Zimmerman's coffeeMUD.
-If you are here for Zimmerman's project, here's the URL. https://github.com/bozimmerman/CoffeeMud
+I had no idea about Zimmerman's coffeeMUD at the time (please don't sue me).
+If you are here for Zimmerman's project, here's the URL.
+It's actually pretty good, you should check it out. https://github.com/bozimmerman/CoffeeMud

 # Description